 Each authorisation record includes an is_valid field that indicates whether the authorisation is currently valid:

-• is_valid: true - Authorisation status is active AND the associated term is active
+is_valid: true - Authorisation status is active AND the associated term is active AND the authorisation has not expired

-• is_valid: false - Either authorisation is revoked OR the term has been deactivated
+is_valid: false - Either authorisation is revoked, the term has been deactivated, or the authorisation has expired

 If is_valid is false because the term was deactivated, the user needs to re-authorise to the new term.